-We are making an application for our shares to be listed on The NASDAQ Capital Market upon consummation of this offering.
-They have not previously been listed on The NASDAQ Capital Market or any other U.S. market.
+We began trading on The NASDAQ Capital Market on January 23, 2014 and have not been previously listed on any other U.S. market.
 However, our shares are currently listed on AIM under the symbol "AKR.L".
 Our shares began trading on AIM in May 2002.